See Database Management Systems.

 - Drop: Remove an existing MySQL User.
-You cannot drop the user you connected with.
+The user currently connected cannot be dropped.

-When adding or editing a user, you will get the following window:
+When adding or editing a user, the following window appears:

 - MySQL Username: If editing, this is the existing username.
 If adding, create a new username.